Generic Torelli and local Schottky theorems for Jacobian elliptic surfaces

 As explained on p.
 228 of \cite{G}, if the generic local Torelli theorem holds and if it can be proved that a variety $X$ can be recovered from knowledge of the period point $per(X)$ and the subspace $per_*(T_\sM(X))$ of the tangent space $T_\sP(X)$, then the generic Torelli theorem also holds.

-In this paper we consider the problem for elliptic surfaces with no multiple fibres (such surfaces we shall call \emph{simple}) and show that the situation is closely parallel to that for curves, as follows.
+In this paper we consider the problem for elliptic surfaces $f:X\to C$ with no multiple fibres (such surfaces we shall call \emph{simple}) and show that the situation is closely parallel to that for curves, as follows.

-Recall that, if $C$ is a curve, $a\in C$ and $z$ is a local co-ordinate on $C$ at $a$, then there is an associated $1$-parameter variation $\sC\to\Delta$ of $C$, where $\Delta$ is a complex disc.
-For example, such variations are constructed by Fay \cite{F1}, with a correction in \cite{F2}, via an explicit plumbing procedure.
-The derivative of the corresponding period map (that is, the image of the tangent space $T_\Delta(0)$) is of rank $1$.
-It is the line in $\Symm^2H^0(C,K_C)^\vee$ generated by the square of the linear form $H^0(C,K_C)\to\C$ given by $\omega\mapsto\frac{\omega}{dz}(a)$.

-If the genus of $C$ is at least $5$ and $C$ is generic then the canonical model of $C$ is an intersection of quadrics, so that $C$ is recovered from the infinitesimal period data.

-Now suppose that $f:X\to C$ is a simple elliptic surface of geometric genus $h$ and irregularity $q$, that $b_1(X)$ is even (so that, by a result of Miyaoka \cite{Mi}, $X$ is K{\"a}hler), that $10 h>12(q-1)$ and that $h\ge q+3$.
+Suppose that the geometric genus of $X$ is $h$ and its irregularity $q$, that $b_1(X)$ is even (so that, by a result of Miyaoka \cite{Mi}, $X$ is K{\"a}hler), that $10 h>12(q-1)$ and that $h\ge q+3$.
 Assume also that $X$ is \emph{general}, in a sense to be made precise later.
+Then we prove the following results, the first two of which are well known tautologies.